How To Measure Bed and Mattress Sizes in the UK

 Start by identifying the type of bed you have.
 It could be a single bed, double bed, king size bed, super king, or a small single bed.

-Step 2 - Measure the Bed Frame
+Step 2 - Measure The Bed Frame

 Next, measure the bed frame.
 This is crucial as the bed frame what size you choose for your mattress will depend on it.

-Step 3 - Measure the Mattress
+Step 3 - Measure The Mattress

 After measuring the bed frame, proceed to measure the mattress.
 Remember, the size bed and mattress should be compatible for a comfortable sleep.

-Step 4 - Record the Measurements
+Step 4 - Record The Measurments

 Finally, record your measurements.
 This will help you when you decide to choose a bed or mattress in the future.